Updated Mar 30, 2026

 COVID-19computer scienceCOVID-19 forced computer science teaching to change overnight, and students are still describing the knock-on effects in their feedback.

-Across the sector, student feedback on the COVID-19 topic in the National Student Survey (NSS) shows sustained disruption and a negative tone (12,355 comments; overall sentiment index of −24.0), with younger students accounting for 69.4% of that volume.
+Across the sector, student feedback on the COVID-19 topic in the National Student Survey (NSS) shows sustained disruption and a negative tone (12,355 comments; overall sentiment index of −24.0, with terms explained in our student feedback analysis glossary), with younger students accounting for 69.4% of that volume.
 Within Computer Science, the overall mood across 2018–2025 skews slightly positive at 50.1% Positive, yet assessment clarity remains the weakest area, with marking criteria sentiment around −47.6 (see NSS open-text analysis methodology).

 The sections below translate those patterns into practical actions for computer science programmes.